 Table 1 highlights the major fare changes proposed in the FY18 Operating Budget.
-Attachment B to the budget adoption resolution details the complete list of the proposed changes to Metro's fare policy, such as a proportional increase in the cost of most daily, weekly and monthly passes as well as the elimination of some lightly-used pass products.
-Metro has incorporated these proposed fare changes into this updated analysis, except for the changes noted below, which were immaterial and impractical to incorporate.
+Attachment B to the budget adoption resolution details the complete list of the proposed changes to Metro's fare policy, such as a proportional increase in the cost of most daily, weekly and monthly passes as well the elimination of some lightly-used pass products.
+Metro has incorporated these proposed fare changes into its analysis, except for several changes, noted below, which were immaterial and impractical to incorporate.